marcouderzo/CSDemoParser/Worklog.md

 In order to format the game events output as required:

 ```
-Action Tick Type playerPositionX playerPositionY playerPositionZ (....and other data depending on the particular event)
+Action Tick Type (....and other data depending on the particular event)
 ```

 we came up with different strategies.
 First of all we pin pointed how the parser deals with game events and where it does it.